-The Install and Configure option will install the product binaries in an Oracle home directory and create and configure your system components in an Oracle Instance directory.
-Common product binaries will also be copied to the oracle\common directory.
-After this is complete, you should be able to access your products using the Administration Console or Enterprise Manager to begin configuring and managing your products.
+The Install and Configure will install the product binaries in an Oracle home directory, and create and configure a working instance in an Oracle instance directory.
+Common product binaries will also be copied to the oracle_common directory.
+If you choose to install Web Tier, and associate it with the Fusion Middleware (EM) Control, then you should be able to begin configuring and managing your products using Enterprise Manager.

-The Install Software - Do Not Configure option only installs the software binaries in an Oracle home directory and also copies the common product binaries to the oracle\common directory.
-You must then manually run the Configuration Tool from the bin directory inside your Web Tier Oracle home to configure your products before you can use them.
+The Install Software - Do Not Configure option only installs the software binaries in an Oracle home directory, and also copies the common product binaries to the oracle_common directory.
+You must then manually run the Configuration Tool from the bin directory in your Web Tier Oracle home to configure your products before you can use them.
 This option can be used to quickly create multiple instances of the software that share a common disk.